-Text and Keletchee Dooks

-S. No Name Author(S) Publisher

-1 Linear Algebra, Stephen H. Friedberg Prentice-Hall of India

-2 Linear Algebra and its David C. Lay Pearson

-Applications

-3 Introduction to Linear S. Lang, Springer

-Algebra

-4 Linear Algebra and its Gilbert Strang Cengage Learning
+S. No Name Author(S) Publisher 1 Linear Algebra, Stephen H. Friedberg Prentice-Hall of India 2 Linear Algebra and its Applications David C. Lay Pearson 3 Introduction to Linear Algebra S. Lang, Springer 4 Linear Algebra and its Applications Gilbert Strang Cengage Learning

-Applications

-Course Code MAT307

-Course Title Theory of Equations

-Type of course Discipline Elective Course

-LTP 510

-Credits 6

-Course B.Sc. /B.A.
-Ist, IInd with Mathematics as one core subject

-prerequisite

-Course The aim of this course is to impart knowledge to the students about

-Objective theory of equations.

-(CO)

-Course By the end of the course, students will be able to:

-outcomes CO1 Understand the basic concept of polynomials and its

-significance properties.

-CO2 Lean about the Descarte's rule of signs positive and negative

-rule and Relation between the roots and the coefficients of equations.

-CO3 Understand the Symmetric functions and the Strums theorem

-and its applications.
+Semester V Course Code MAT307 Course Title Theory of Equations Type of course Discipline Elective Courses (Theory) LTP 5: 1: 0 Credits 6 Course prerequisite B.Sc. /B.A.
+Ist, IInd with Mathematics as one core subject Course Objective The aim of this course is to 1.
+Impart knowledge to the students about theory of equations.
+2. Impart knowledge of Polynomial, symmetric functions.
+Course Outcomes By the end of the course, students will be able to: (CO) CO1 Understand the basic concept of polynomials and its significance properties.
+CO2 Lean about the Descarte's rule of signs positive and negative rule and Relation between the roots and the coefficients of equations.
+CO3 Understand the Symmetric functions and the Strums theorem and its applications.